YuhanLiuSYSU/Haagerup_wave_function_overlap/README.md

 * 'sym_puMPS_v2.jl' contains puMPS algorithm using symmetric tensors.
 Performance in memory cost has been improved.
 * 'overlap.jl' contains algorithm to compute wavefunction overlaps from puMPS and puMPS Bloch states.
 * 'Haagerup_symMPO.jl' contains the MPO of the Haagerup model, both in dense tensors and symmetric tensors.
+* A ready-to-run example of the code is included in the jupyter notebook.
+The jld files are needed to run the example.